Save $35

 EstroGel® 0.06% (estradiol gel) is indicated for the treatment of moderate to severe vasomotor symptoms due to menopause and for the treatment of moderate to severe symptoms of vulvar and vaginal atrophy due to menopause.
-When prescribing solely for the treatment of moderate to severe symptoms of vulvar and vaginal atrophy due to menopause, topical vaginal products should be considered.
+When prescribing solely for the treatment of moderate to severe symptoms of vulvar and vaginal atrophy due to menopause, first consider the use of topical vaginal products.

 WARNING: ENDOMETRIAL CANCER, CARDIOVASCULAR DISORDERS, BREAST CANCER AND PROBABLE DEMENTIA